AmamMcMam/Team-A-Agile/README.md

 API_URL=http://localhost:placeholder/api
 ```

-Open the terminal in VScode by going to 'View' -> 'Terminal'

-On the command line type:
+4. Open the terminal in VScode by going to 'View' -> 'Terminal' and on the command line type:
 ```
 npm install
 ```